ESPSA/El-Wataneya/README.md

 A complete SQL script for creating the required database structure is available in `backend/database_schema.sql`.
 This file serves as the blueprint for your PostgreSQL database.

+The backend also includes a `/api/contact` endpoint to handle messages from the contact form.
+Submitted messages are stored in a new `contact_messages` table.

 ## Frontend Environment Variables

 This frontend project now uses a `.env` file for configuration.